What are the must see movies about bipolar disorder? Discover which ones will inform, disturb, inspire and delight!

 4. Blue Sky: Brilliant!
 No explicit mention is made of bipolar disorder, but Jessica Lange's performance manages to say it all.

 5. A Summer in the Cage: Haunting.
 Evocative.
 Unique.
 Throw in the interview and commentary from Kay Redfield Jamison and it amounts to a candid, informative, very special journey.
+Watch it free on YouTube or Amazon.

 Love What You Just Read?